 - Authorizing the Gold Star Lapel Button

-Even though Gold Star families have experienced a great loss, their ties to the military community remain strong.
+Even though gold star families have experienced a great loss, their ties to the military community remain strong.
 Their military networks are dedicated to supporting them.
-To learn more about resources and benefits available to gold star survivors, download A Survivor's Guide to Benefits: Taking Care of Our Families, or see an overview of what’s available at Survivor & Casualty Assistance – Benefits.
+To learn more about the resources and benefits available to gold star survivors, download A Survivor's Guide to Benefits: Taking Care of Our Families, or see an overview of what’s available at Survivor and Casualty Assistance – Benefits.

-More comprehensive information about various benefits for Gold Star survivors can be found in the Survivor & Casualty Assistance section of Military OneSource.
+More comprehensive information about various benefits for gold star survivors can be found in the Survivor and Casualty Assistance section of Military OneSource.